wdalmut/blockchain/README.md

-# Blockchain example
+# Blockchain

-Just a simple example of a blockchain without external dependencies
+A blockchain (proof of concept) written in JS

 ## Generate your key pairs